If you are the smartest person in the room, you are in the wrong room: Introduction

-The problem discussed in this paper resembles the classical Towers of Hanoi problem~\cite{romik2006shortest, cull1985towers, vsunic2012twin}.
+The game discussed in this paper resembles the classical Towers of Hanoi problem~\cite{romik2006shortest, cull1985towers, vsunic2012twin}.
 There is a natural analogy between the two, with people corresponding to disks and rooms corresponding to towers.
-However, there are a few substantial differences.
-First, in the Towers of Hanoi problem, only one disk is moved at a time, while in the rooms problem, the number of people moving simultaneously equals the current number of non-empty rooms.
-Second, in the Towers of Hanoi problem, only the top disk of a tower can be moved (this is the smallest disk and the most recently placed in that tower), while in the room problem, such chronological order does not need to be preserved.
+The key difference lies in the priority rule.
+The Towers of Hanoi have a last-in first-out rule (only the most recently placed disk may be moved from a tower).
+By contrast, our game ignores temporal order, and enforces a fixed global ranking among the moving elements.
+This difference has major consequences for worst-case complexity.
+Towers of Hanoi requires an exponential number of moves, while both the synchronous and asynchronous variants of our game only require a polynomial number of moves.